 The Leviathan: real creature or mythical invention?
-Alligator, crocodile, or perhaps a dinosaur?
+Alligator, crocodile, or perhaps - as YEC's claim - a dinosaur?
 What was the Leviathan?
-On several occasions in the Old Testament, a creature given the name Leviathan appears.
+On several occasions in the Hebrew Bible, a creature given the name Leviathan appears.
 In ancient Middle Eastern mythologies, however, a similar creature appears.
 This has led to the claim that the biblical Leviathan is based off of the Canaanite myth concerning a similar creature, a Babylonian myth, an Egyptian myth, or others.
 But is this truly the case?
 If the Leviathan was an actual creature, what was it?
 Could it really breath fire, as the text of the book of Job seems to imply?
 If so, what implications does this view entail?
-The Leviathan is often used by critics to contend that the Old Testament was based off of earlier mythologies.
+The Leviathan is often used by critics to contend that the Hebrew Bible was based off of earlier mythologies.
 It it our contention, however, that the reality is converse: the mythologies were based off of reality, but became a distorted version of that reality, whereas the biblical text accurately preserves such accounts.
 The Leviathan is one of the most fascinating creatures mentioned in the Bible, and evidently the topic is a valid one (Photo credit: Gustave Dore, 1885, "Destruction of the Leviathan" public domain usage; from ДиБгд, public domain usage).

 It is relevant to the topic to display some of the aforementioned passages (the lengthy description found in Job 41 will be examined later in the article), and the other relevant passages are as follows:

 - "You divided the sea with Your strength; You smashed the heads of the sea monsters in the waters; You crushed the heads of Leviathan; You fed him to the creatures of the desert" (Psalm 74:13-14; HSCB).